 We love that these pans can be used with different kinds of heat sources including gas, electric, and ceramic stovetops, induction burners, and ovens.
 The cookware features a five-layer construction that’s designed to provide excellent heat conductivity and thermal conductivity, including a stainless steel induction layer on the bottom that allows the pans to heat up faster and retain heat longer.

 We found that this cookware diffused heat quickly and evenly with all the dishes we tried, with no noticeable hot spots.
 We made a sunny-side-up egg in the smallest pan on medium heat and the cook time was pretty fast.
 Thanks to the nonstick coating, the egg also glided around the pan easily, without any added butter or oils, and it fried to perfection in just a few minutes.

 As mentioned above, this cookware is made of aluminum rather than copper, with two copper-colored layers that give it Copper Chef’s signature look.
 The color is a lovely, shimmery shade of light copper, but in our opinion, it lacks the same elegance and style of true copper cookware.
-The slippery surface also allows you to cook without oil or butter, which makes for healthier meals.
+The slippery surface also allows you to cook without oil or butter.

 Despite some negative online reviews to the contrary, we found the pans’ nonstick coating to be extremely effective, even after multiple uses.
 In the time that we tested the pans, literally nothing stuck to them, from eggs and cheese to vegetables and meats.